Our Team

 strangc@bu.edu

-Caroline (Ceci) is a first-year student in the Master of Science in Speech-Language Pathology program at Boston University.
+Caroline (Ceci) is a second-year student in the Master of Science in Speech-Language Pathology program at Boston University.
 She received her BA in Psychology from Scripps College in 2021.

 Marion Kalina Heinrich (she/her/hers)